 There are several ways to define deployments in Movebank:

 There are sometimes records within a deployment that should not be considered part of an animal's track.
-These records are defined in Movebank using the data terms manually marked outlier, algorithm marked outlier (for Argos Doppler data only), and visible.
+These records are defined in Movebank using the data terms import marked outlier manually marked outlier, algorithm marked outlier (outliers marked by Argos data filters or general purpose filters), and visible.
 Outliers can include incorrect locations caused by equipment or data processing problems, or records for which the error is considered too large to be properly analyzed, for example with Argos Doppler or geolocator data.
 In the latter case, defining what points are outliers can be somewhat subjective, depending on how the data will be analyzed; for example, greater error might be acceptable when evaluating large-scale migration than when analyzing local foraging behaviour.

 To mark outliers, data owners can include the attribute manually marked outlier in the data files that they upload to Movebank, or they can mark outliers within Movebank after upload using the Event Editor.